jhauh/dotfiles/README.md

 # dotfiles
-## Setup and config files for a nicer lookng linux install
+## Setup and config files for a nicer looking linux install
 I have a penchant for the tiling window manager [i3](https://i3wm.org/).
 It's great, and it's all competely configured using plain text files.

 What I _don't_ enjoy is setting it up again every time I spin up a new virtualbox or chroot.
 So here we are.